microsoft/AI-Robot-Challenge-Lab/README.md

 **Other Supported Technologies (reference only)**
 C++ and Lisp

-Supports Unix-based systems, primarly Ubuntu and Mac OS X systems, but the community has been adding support to Fedora, Gentoo, Arch Linux and other Linux platforms.
+Supports Unix-based systems, primarily Ubuntu and Mac OS X systems, but the community has been adding support to Fedora, Gentoo, Arch Linux and other Linux platforms.

 ### **Gazebo**